neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 To analyse bounding boxes' tracks, `movement` currently supports the [VGG Image Annotator](via:) (VIA) format for [tracks annotation](via:docs/face_track_annotation.html#:~:text=A%20snippet%20of%20this%20csv%20file%20is%20shown%20below)

 :::{note}
 At the moment `movement` only deals with tracked data: either keypoints or bounding boxes whose identities are known from one frame to the next, for a consecutive set of frames.
-For the pose estimation case, this means it only deals with the predictions output by the software packages mentioned above.
-It currently does not support loading manually labelled data, since this is most often defined over a non-continuous set of frames.
+For the pose estimation case, this means it only deals with the predictions output by the software packages above.
+It currently does not support loading manually labelled data (since this is most often defined over a non-continuous set of frames).
 :::

+Below we explain how you can load pose tracks and bounding boxes' tracks into `movement`, and how you can export a `movement` poses dataset to different file formats.
+You can also try `movement` out on some [sample data](target-sample-data) included with the package.

 (target-loading-pose-tracks)=
 ## Loading pose tracks

-The pose track loading functionalities are provided by the {mod}`movement.io.load_poses` module, which can be imported as follows:
+The pose tracks loading functionalities are provided by the {mod}`movement.io.load_poses` module, which can be imported as follows:

 ```python
 from movement.io import load_poses
 ```

-Depending on the source software, one of the following functions can be used.
+To read a pose tracks file into a [movement poses dataset](target-poses-and-bboxes-dataset), we provide specific functions for each of the supported formats.

 ::::{tab-set}